RubenChirino/Fizzmod-Ecommerce/README.md

 # Fizzmod-Ecommerce (Fizzmod-Test) 💚

 Fizzmod-Ecommerce is an application made with React.js, It is the home page of an Ecommerce and it has three main sections, Header, Body and Footer.
+Made by Ruben Chirino.

 ### Utilities in development: